Frequently Asked Questions

 There is a $75.00 registration fee for this class (which can be made payable on the day of the class in either cash or cheque made out to “St. Basil’s Parish”).

 Q: Do both parents need to attend the baptismal preparation class?

 A: Yes, both parents must attend the class.
 You are more than welcome to bring children and infants to our class.

 Q: If I have taken the baptismal preparation class before at St. Basil’s or another parish, do I need to take it again?

 A: If you have attended a class at St. Basil’s after 2014 you will not have to attend again.
 However, if you have not attended a class at St. Basil’s than your participation is required.

 Q: When are baptisms offered?

-A: We prefer that baptisms occur during regularly scheduled weekend Masses (Saturday 5:00pm; Sunday 9:00am, 10:30am, 12:00pm, or 4:30pm).
-The date of the baptism is chosen and officially booked upon completion of the registration form given to you during our baptismal preparation class.
+A: At St. Basil’s baptisms occur during regularly scheduled weekend Masses (Saturday 5:00pm; Sunday 9:00am, 10:30am, 12:00pm, or 4:30pm).
+The date of the baptism is only officially booked upon completion of the registration form given to you during our baptismal preparation class.

-If you are interested in enrolling in the class, fill in the form below:
+If you are interested in enrolling in the class, please complete the form below: